How Does Leverage Trading Affect Profit?

 What is the profit of 10x leverage?

-A 10x leverage ratio means that your profits are increased 10 times.
-For example, if you profit $100 on a trade without leverage, if you add 10x leverage to the same trade, your profit will be $1000.
+A 10x ratio means that your profits are increased 10 times.
+For example, if you profit $100 on a trade without margin, if you add a 10x multiplier to the same trade, your profit will be $1000.

 Does 5x leverage mean 5x profit?

 No, not necessarily.
-The truth is that 5x leverage means 5 times profit if you decide to use all your margin capital.
+The truth is that 5x more money means 5 times profit if you decide to use all your margin capital.
 This happens because your position size will then be 5 times larger than it was initially.
-However, you can trade 5x leverage with half of your account size, and therefore the profitability will change
+However, you can trade 5x more cash with half of your account size, and therefore the profitability will change

 How much is the profit of $50 with 100x leverage?